How to Ace the Army SIFT: A Practical Study Guide

 - Prior-service soldiers reclassifying into aviation MOS

-This is the part most applicants underestimate.
-The SIFT has strict attempt limits.
-You get 2 attempts total.
-A passing score (40 or above) is permanent – you cannot retest to improve a passing score.
-If you fail both attempts, you are disqualified from Army aviation.
+The SIFT allows 2 lifetime attempts.
+A passing score of 40 or above is permanent: you cannot retest to improve a passing score.
+A 180-day wait applies between attempts.
+If you fail both attempts, you are permanently disqualified from Army aviation with no waiver and no appeal.

 SIFT scores do not expire.
 A score you earn today remains valid for the life of your military service.